The Gathering (group respite)

 A stimulating in-person program for people living with memory loss that provides four hours of respite for their family caregivers.

 The Gathering is a group respite program that provides four hours of brain-stimulating activities and social engagement to adults experiencing early- to mid-stage memory loss, allowing their family members and/or friends to take a much-needed break from caregiving.
-The program is led by Lyngblomsten staff with support from a team of volunteers who are specially trained to understand the distinctive needs of people experiencing memory loss.
+The program is led by Lyngblomsten staff with support from a team of volunteers—including teaching artists—who are specially trained to understand the distinctive needs of people experiencing memory loss.

-- Sessions of The Gathering are held from 10 AM to 2 PM weekly on the Lyngblomsten campus in St. Paul and at St. John in the Wilderness Church in White Bear Lake.
+- Sessions of The Gathering are held from 10 AM to 2 PM weekly.
+We're excited to share that The Gathering is now offered at Lyngblomsten at Lino Lakes!
+Other sites are the Lyngblomsten campus in St. Paul and at St. John in the Wilderness Church in White Bear Lake.

 - Participants attend the same session each week, forming a cohort.
-This allows them and their caregivers to develop relationships and a support network with others in their cohort.
+This allows them and their care partners to develop relationships and a support network with others in their cohort.

-- During a session of The Gathering, participants, volunteers, and staff enjoy activities that stimulate the brain and promote community.
-Examples include music, games, exercise, discussion groups, art activities, guest speakers, and more!
+- During a session of The Gathering, participants, volunteers, and staff enjoy activities that promote overall brain health and build connections, friendships, and community.
+Examples include music; games; exercise; discussion groups; activities led by teaching artists that integrate art history and poetry; guest speakers; and more!

 - Caregivers have the opportunity to connect one-on-one with a Lyngblomsten Caregiver Specialist for resources and support and to participate in a weekly online Caregiver Connect Group.

 For more information: